-PO4 PO5 E4.1 E5.1 Lots have a an area, shape and dimension sufficient area and dimension for them to accommodate: Lot sizes and dimensions (excluding any access handles) comply with Lot Types A, B, C, D, E or F in accordance with Table a dDwelling(s) house(22) including all domestic outbuildings and possible on-site serving requirements (e.g. on-site waste disposal); 7.2.3.7.1.3: Lot Types.
-Note - For the purpose of rear lots, frontage is the average width of the lot (excluding any access handle or easement) b. areas for car parking, vehicular access and manoeuvring; E4.2 areas for useable and practical private open space and landscaping.
-Development is in accordance with a Neighbourhood development plan.
-PO5 PO6 E5.1 E6.1 Reconfiguring a lot provides for a variety of housing options, by way of a mix of lot sizes and dimensions consistent with the medium density character of the precinct, whilst For reconfiguring a lot which creates in excess of 5 new lots, a mix of lot types in accordance with Table 7.2.3.7.1.3 are to be incorporated into the development as follows:
+Lots have a an area, shape and dimension sufficient area and dimension for them to accommodate:

+- a. a dDwelling(s) house(22) including all domestic outbuildings and possible onsite serving requirements (e.g. on-site waste disposal); - b. areas for car parking, vehicular access and manoeuvring; - c. areas for useable and practical private open space and landscaping.

+Lot sizes and dimensions (excluding any access handles) comply with Lot Types A, B, C, D, E or F in accordance with Table 7.2.3.7.1.3: Lot Types.

+Note - For the purpose of rear lots, frontage is the average width of the lot (excluding any access handle or easement)

+Reconfiguring a lot provides for a variety of housing options, by way of a mix of lot sizes and dimensions consistent with the medium density character of the precinct, whilst facilitating delivery of diversity within the streetscape.

+For reconfiguring a lot which creates in excess of 5 new lots, a mix of lot types in accordance with Table 7.2.3.7.1.3 are to be incorporated into the development as follows:

-5 - 10 lots - 2 lot types 11 - 20 lots - 3 lot types 21 - 50 lots - 4 lot types (must include lot type A) &gt;50 lots - 5 lot types (must include lot type A) Editor's note - Lots containing built to boundary walls about d one include on comparison accompany to the second secon should also include an appropriate easement to facilitate the maintenance of any wall within 600mm of a boundary.
+- 5 10 lots 2 lot types - 11 20 lots 3 lot types - 21 50 lots 4 lot types (must include lot type A) - >50 lots 5 lot types (must include lot type A)

+Editor's note - Lots containing built to boundary walls should also include an appropriate easement to facilitate the maintenance of any wall within 600mm of a boundary.
 For boundaries with built to boundary walls on adjacent lots a 'High Density Development Easement' is recommended; or for all other built to boundary walls and 'easement for maintenance purposes' is recommended.

-E5.2 E6.2 For reconfiguring a lot which creates in excess of 20 new lots, the following minimum percentages of lot types in accordance with Table 7.2.3.7.1.3 apply: Lot Type A - 10% of new lots and Lot Type F - 5% of new lots; or Lot Type A - 15% of new lots and Lot Type F - 2% of new lots; or Lot Type A - 15% of new lots and Lot Type B - 15% of new lots.
-E5.3 Development is in accordance with a Neighbourhood development plan.
-E6.1 E7.1 Where not accessed via a laneway, a maximum of 4 adjoining lots of the same type in accordance with Table 7.2.3.7.1.3 are proposed where fronting the same street.
-E6.2 E7.2 Where accessed via a laneway, a maximum of 8 adjoining lots of the same type in accordance with Table 7.2.3.7.1.3 are proposed where fronting the same street.
+For reconfiguring a lot which creates in excess of 20 new lots, the following minimum percentages of lot types in accordance with Table 7.2.3.7.1.3 apply:

+- Lot Type A 10% of new lots and Lot Type F - 5% of new lots; or - Lot Type A 15% of new lots and Lot Type F - 2% of new lots; or - Lot Type A 15% of new lots and Lot Type B - 15% of new lots.

+A range of different lots are distributed throughout the development with no one lot type concentrated within a single location, to create diversity within the streetscape and minimise conflicts between vehicle access and on street parking.

+Note - Built to boundary walls and driveway locations for lots with frontages of 12.5 metres or less are to be shown on a plan of development in accordance with the requirements of section 9.3.1 - Dwelling house code.

+Where not accessed via a laneway, a maximum of 4 adjoining lots of the same type in accordance with Table 7.2.3.7.1.3 are proposed where fronting the same street.

+Where accessed via a laneway, a maximum of 8 adjoining lots of the same type in accordance with Table 7.2.3.7.1.3 are proposed where fronting the same street.